-(c) The percentage increase in the median remuneration of employees in the financial year: 0.80%

-- (d) The number of permanent employees on the roll of the Company (as on March 31, 2022): 81 - (e) average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: During the year, there was no actual increase in the remuneration employees of the Company. - (f) affirmation that remuneration is as per the remuneration policy of the Company: The Company affirms that remuneration is as per the remuneration policy of the Company. - (B) Particulars of Employees
+- (c) The percentage increase in the median remuneration of employees in the financial year: 5.85% - (d) The number of permanent employees on the roll of the Company (as on March 31, 2023): 81 - (e) average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: 29.22% average increase in managerial remuneration & 8.68% average increase in remuneration of employees other than the managerial personnel. - (f) affirmation that remuneration is as per the remuneration policy of the Company: The Company affirms remuneration is as per the remuneration policy of the Company.